-Kids who play interactive video games have better motor skillsJuly 24th, 2012 in Psychology & Psychiatry /
+Kids who play interactive video games have better motor skillsJuly 24, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- Deakin University health researchers have found pre-schoolers who play interactive video games, such as Wii, have better motor skills.